Low-carb diets are very effective. That is a scientific fact.

 If that doesn’t work either, going under 20 grams temporarily can work… eating just protein, healthy fats and leafy green vegetables.

-To make sure that you’re really eating low-carb, create a free account on Fitday and log your food intake for a while.
+To make sure that you’re really eating low-carb, get yourself a free online nutrition tracker and log your food intake for a while.

 Bottom Line: If you are carb sensitive, then you may want to temporarily eliminate fruits and eat less than 50 grams of carbs per day.